Questions and Answers

 The airport has provided funds for air conditioning and soundproofing at all District buildings to mitigate the impact of noise on students and staff.

-If this referendum passes, when would I see an impact on my tax bill?
+When would I see an impact on my tax bill?

 What is the length of the bonds?

-The District will issue 20-year bonds.
+The District will issue 20 year bonds.
 These funds can only be used for the projects specified in the referendum question.
 When the bonds are paid off, taxes will be adjusted accordingly.

 Will there be cost oversight if the referendum passes?

 All spending from a voter-approved bond measure would be publicly disclosed.
 Project updates would be presented at board meetings, as well as on the District’s website.